Dr. Afifi's Journey into Breast Fat Transfer: GOT FAT?

 2) To have increased fullness of their breasts, but didn't want to have any breast implants placed at all.

 Her initial patients had liposuction of areas done and had excess fat, and wished to have their breast implants removed, so she devised a modified technique in which small volumes of fat were carefully transferred in an artistic manner to the breast, almost "sculpting" a prettier breast shape after scar tissue was removed.
 This proved to be quite successful.

 Dr. Afifi then had other patients that wished to have breast enlargement but without implants.
 They also wished liposuction, so it was a natural step - after confirming that fat transfer did not cause any development of cancer and was safe - to then transfer fat to the breast - a "natural breast enlargement."

 Thus she started asking her patient's "Got fat?" - a humorous take on the "got milk?" that she heard from her young son.

 Now fat transfer to the breasts is a common option that is presented to all her patients who both had excess fat in areas that they didn't want and asked for breast enlargement.
 She has touched base with her fat transfer patients for years and her fat transfer "take" or fat survival averages at 75 to 85%, more than the average.

 So, if patients desire increased fullness in her breasts and ask for implants, she is happy to discuss all that breast implants have to offer, but she will also add to her consultations, "Got fat?"

 GENERAL INFORMATION FROM AMERICAN SOCIETY OF PLASTIC SURGEONS:

-Fat transfer to breasts also known as auto augmentation uses liposuction to take fat from other parts of your body and inject it into your breasts.
-This is a breast augmentation option for women who are looking for a relatively small increase in breast size and would prefer natural results, without use of breast implants.
+Fat transfer to breasts also known as auto augmentation uses liposuction to take fat from other parts of your body and transfers it into your breasts.
+This is a natural breast augmentation option for women who desire increases in their breast volume but prefer natural results, without use of breast implants.